Your ICT partner

 Followed by a mkdocs gh-deploy (which succeeded).

 However, then you will get a page 404 (File not found) to see when you click on the URL shown above.
-The reason is that gp-pages (once actived via the Settings) only works fine when you use Jekyll as web page generator.
+The reason is that gp-pages (once activated via the Settings) only works fine when you use Jekyll as web page generator.
 I spent several hours to figure out how to fix this and tried several settings, but nothing worked.
 Until I stumbled over “The Perfect Documentation Storm” page which made my euro-cent drop and realized that gp-pages may not be activated via settings (of the project page) to work with non-Jekyll static web page generators.
 Therefore, first delete the branch ‘gh-pages’ (via “code” -> “branches” -> “Delete the branch gh-pages”).
 Afterwards, go back to the “Settings” of your project and set the Source to “None” as show below:

 github pages settings for mkdocs